Hardison: The kid's from her first marriage. Widmark.

 , where more legitimate children have two), or for some ridiculousness, certain kinds of nicknames.
 Nicknames ending in "-ina" are sometimes used to indicate a Rich Bitch

-of the airhead type (i.e. Paulina from Danny Phantom
+of the airhead type (e.g. Paulina from Danny Phantom

 In Germany, the phenomenon of upper class parents giving their offspring more conservative names like Emil, Cornelius, or Viktoria has coined the term "Emilism" as opposed to "Kevinism", describing the tendency of lower class parents to give their children names unusual to German-speaking areas, especially Anglophonic names like the aforementioned Kevin, Justin, or Mandy.
 However, in another interesting twist of cultural dissonance, in the US and UK, the name "Emil(e)" would be considered flagrantly ghetto.